Small Dog

 Small extras.
 Big impact.

 Treats use the same space.
 The same calories.
-In a small dog, that's never a small decision.
+In a small dog, that's the whole day.

 They're never just treats.